yinguobing/head-pose-estimation/README.md

 ## Running

 A video file or a webcam index should be assigned through arguments.
-If no source provided, the default webcam will be used.
+If no source provided, the built in webcam will be used by default.

-### For video file
+### With video file

-For any video format that OpenCV supported (`mp4`, `avi` etc.):
+For any video format that OpenCV supports (`mp4`, `avi` etc.):

 ```bash
 python3 estimate_head_pose.py --video /path/to/video.mp4
 ```

-### For webcam
+### With webcam

-The webcam index should be assigned:
+The webcam index should be provided:

 ```bash
 python3 estimate_head_pose.py --cam 0